cloudflare/python-workers-examples/18-wasmsockets-stream-consumer/README.md

-# WebSocket Stream Consumer - Bluesky Firehose
+# Wasmsockets Stream Consumer - Bluesky Firehose

 This example demonstrates a long-running Durable Object that connects to the Bluesky firehose (via Jetstream) and filters for post events, with rate limiting to print at most 1 per second.

+This is the same as 14-websocket-stream-consumer, but it uses the wasmsockets package for WebSocket connections.

 ## How to Run